Detailing Your First Root Canal Therapy Experience

 What happens during a root canal procedure?

 Most root canal therapy sessions require two visits to your dentist.
 The first one entails your checkup and the next visit is for your treatment.
-Both of these appointments only take an hour at most, especially if your dental clinic already have the latest dental technology.
+Both of these appointments only take an hour at most, especially if your dental clinic already has the latest dental technology.

 - Taking a dental X-ray.
 To begin the therapy, your dentist will first determine where the infection lies and how severe it has become.
 He will take an X-ray of your teeth to see the underlying problem.